kiall/unifi-sms-gateway/README.md

 # Unifi SMS Gateway

+Based on code from https://github.com/CppBunny/unifi_sms_gateway/

 This is a simple Python API that allows you to send SMS messages using a Unifi LTE Pro.

 # Usage